-March 17, 2021
+March 18, 2021

-The Alzheimer's Association and Alzheimer's Impact Movement (AIM) appreciate the opportunity to submit this statement for the record for the Senate Finance Committee hearing entitled "A National Tragedy: COVID-19 in the Nation's Nursing Homes."
+The Alzheimer's Association and Alzheimer's Impact Movement (AIM) appreciate the opportunity to submit this statement for the record for the Senate Special Committee on Aging hearing entitled "COVID-19 One Year Later: Addressing Health Care Needs for At-Risk Americans."
 The Association and AIM thank the Committee for its continued leadership on issues important to the millions of people living with Alzheimer's and other dementia and their caregivers.
-This statement provides an overview on the long-term care policy recommendations released by the Association and the impact COVID-19 has had on persons living with dementia living in long-term care facilities.
+This statement provides an overview on the long-term care policy recommendations released by the Association and impact COVID-19 has had on persons living with dementia.